-The second course of an introductory survey of astronomy including star formation, planetary systems formation, star birth and death, Einstein's special relativity model of the universe, galaxies and their evolution, cosmology and current topics.
-Several night observation sessions are held at the on-campus Moore Observatory.
+The second course of an introductory survey of astronomy includes star formation, planetary systems formation, star birth and death, Einstein's special relativity model of the universe, galaxies and their evolution, cosmology and current topics.
+Several night observation sessions are held at the oncampus Moore Observatory.
 Prerequisite: MATH 096 or instructor permission.
 ASTR& 101 recommended.